How should we practice today?

 In Frameworks of Practice this fall, we will critically examine the challenges and opportunities created by crisis, and seek to understand how architects have designed new ways of practicing in direct response to crises ranging from economic collapse to structural racism to natural disaster to global pandemic.
 Acknowledging that the discipline, the profession, and the practice of architecture are invented, designed concepts, our ultimate aim is to uncover and imagine new ways of practicing in an increasingly upended world.

 Course Format: Lectures by course instructor and guests; full-class and small group workshops and tutorials; discussions and team exercises; collaborative and individual projects.
-Given the COVID-19 pandemic, all course activities will be conducted online during Fall 2020.

 Requirements: Consistent class attendance and engagement; satisfactory participation in and completion of collaborative and individual projects.